starkware-libs/cairo-docs/src/starkware/cairo/docs/cairo_by_example/template.rst

 This page outlines the structure of the code examples used in Cairo by Example.

 ..

-    **Documentation Developer notes:**
+    **Documentation Development notes:**

- 1. Find and replace all instances of the word `template` with a unique string.
+    1. Find and replace all instances of the word **template** with a unique string.
     2. Modify the contents of the ``.json`` code block with custom data using the JSON schema.
     3. Modify the contents of the ``.cairo`` code block with a custom program.
     4. Modify the contents of the output block.
 The ``.cairo`` code block will be executed during documentation testing and will raise an error if the contents of the output block do not match the test output exactly.
     5. Remove this section

-Create an ``input.json`` file in the same directory as the cairo code with the following contents.

-.. tested-code:: json example_template_input

-    {
-        "secret": 1234
-    }

 Create a file called ``MyProgram.cairo`` with the following contents: